Zombie satellite: Transit 5B-5

 One of the oldest known zombie satellites is Transit 5B-5.

 It was launched in 1965 as part of the Transit system, one of the first satellite navigation systems.

-Transit 5B-5 is nuclear powered and still in a stable polar orbit, though operators are unable to control it.
+Transit 5B-5 is solar powered and still in a stable polar orbit, though operators are unable to control it.

 LES-1

-LES-1, also known as Lincoln Experimental Satellite 1, was a communications satellite launched by the United States Air Force on February 11, 1965 to study the use of Super High Frequency radio transmissions.
+LES-1, also known as Lincoln Experimental Satellite 1, was a communications satellite launched by the United States Air Force on February 11, 1965, to study the use of Super High Frequency radio transmissions.
 It never achieved optimal orbit and was out of contact for more than 40 years before spontaneously resuming transmissions in 2012.

 AMSAT-OSCAR 7

-AMSAT-OSCAR 7 is an amateur-radio communications satellite which was launched into Low Earth Orbit on November 15, 1974 and remained operational until a battery failure in 1981.
+AMSAT-OSCAR 7 is an amateur-radio communications satellite which was launched into Low Earth Orbit on November 15, 1974, and remained operational until a battery failure in 1981.
 Then after 21 years of apparent silence, the satellite was heard again on June 21, 2002 – 27 years after launch.

 Galaxy 15

 Galaxy 15 is a U.S. telecommunications satellite launched in 2005.
-In April 2010, only five years into a planned 15 year mission, its operator, Intelsat, lost control of the satellite and it drifted out of its orbital slot.
+In April 2010, only five years into a planned 15-year mission, its operator, Intelsat, lost control of the satellite and it drifted out of its orbital slot.
 Several months later, on December 27, 2010, the satellite rebooted itself and began responding to commands again.
 Intelsat re-positioned it back to its original orbital slot in April 2011.